celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 To do this, you need to map the directory containing the `keystore` to the Attestation Service's Docker volume and set the environment variable `ATTESTATION_SIGNER_KEYSTORE_DIRPATH` to the path to this directory relative to the Docker container.
 You will also need to set the environment variable `ATTESTATION_SIGNER_KEYSTORE_PASSPHRASE` to the password used during the creation of the `CELO_ATTESTATION_SIGNER_ADDRESS`.

-Additionally, ensure that the `CELO_PROVIDER` environment variable points to a Celo node that can be used to instantiate ContractKit; this can be a separate full node (either one you run or forno) or, depending on your configuration, your validator proxy node.
+Additionally, ensure that the `CELO_PROVIDER` environment variable points to a Celo node that can be used to instantiate ContractKit; this can be a separate full node or, depending on your configuration, your validator proxy node.

 The command below illustrates what this could look like, if you used the command `docker run -v $PWD:/root/.celo --rm -it $CELO_IMAGE account new` from earlier in the instructions above to create the `CELO_ATTESTATION_SIGNER_ADDRESS`.
 Recall that you set `KEYSTORE_PARENT_DIR` to the working directory (`$PWD`) during the instructions above, and saved the password to the file `KEYSTORE_PARENT_DIR/.password`.
 Note that environment variables can be set either in the `$CONFIG` file or passed into the `docker run` command directly using the `-e` flag.
 (In this example, two of these variables are passed in via the `-e` flag for clarity.)